What You Need to Know About Parts Salesperson

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

-In the United States, there were 251,900 jobs for Parts Salesperson in 2016.
+There were about 251,900 jobs for Parts Salesperson in 2016 (in the United States).
 New jobs are being produced at a rate of 5% which is below the national average.
 The Bureau of Labor Statistics predicts 12,600 new jobs for Parts Salesperson by 2026.
-The BLS estimates 32,900 yearly job openings in this field.
+There will be an estimated 32,900 positions for Parts Salesperson per year.